epfl-lara/stainless/resourcebounds.rst

 	./leon --inferInv --minbounds=0 --solvers=orb-smt-z3 ./testcases/orb-testcases/timing/AVLTree.scala

 The option ``--inferInv`` invokes the resource verifier.
-The option ``--minbounds=0`` instructs the verifier to minimize the bounds with a lower bound of 0 for the coefficients.
+The option ``--minbounds=0`` instructs the verifier to minimize the bounds using a lower bound of 0 for the coefficients.
 The option ``--solvers=orb-smt-z3`` configures the verifier to use the SMT Z3 solver through the SMTLIB interface to solve formulas that are generated during inference.
 This option is recommended if it is necessary to impose hard time limits on resource verification.